 Message from the President

-Thank you for being part of WCGA and supporting women’s golf.
+Thank you for being involved in our amazing group and supporting women through golf.

 Letter from Our Founder

 One morning early in the 106th Congress (1999), two women golfers who work for the United States Senate’s Committee on Rules and Administration lingered after a meeting on some now forgotten issue to shoot the breeze about golf and how it would be nice if there were a way to bring women golfers from the Capitol Hill community together.
 The conversation soon turned to ruminating over how to create opportunities for women to play more golf, take lessons in accordance with their skill levels, and foster a sense of fellowship in the unique professional atmosphere that surrounds Capitol Hill.

 While we enjoy our golf outings with men, we had long lamented the difficulty in finding women to play the red tees with.
 We were also mindful of the potential career benefits of golf proficiency and camaraderie for ourselves, as well as for our female staff colleagues on the Hill.
 For American men, golf had long been a staple of business and political life.
 For women, golf is a comparatively new frontier.
 While we knew there were a lot of women in Washington and on Capitol Hill playing golf, when looking to round out a foursome it seemed female candidates were always hard to come by.
 And so the Women’s Congressional Golf Association was born.